tenzir/tenzir/cloud/aws/README.md

   can use `aws ec2 describe-vpcs --region $region` to list available VPCs.

 - `subnet_cidr`: the subnet *within* the VPC where the VAST stack will be placed.
-Terraform will create a this subnet and it must not overlap with an existing subnet in this VPC and VPCs peered to it.
+Terraform will create this subnet and it must not overlap with an existing subnet in this VPC and VPCs peered to it.
 You can use `aws ec2 describe-subnets --region $region` to list existing subnets to pick a non-overlapping one within the VPC subnet.